Create a charming and romantic outdoor space with these cottage patio ideas.

-6. Use festoon lighting to create a romantic ambience for your cottage patio
+13. Use festoon lighting to create a romantic ambience for your cottage patio

 Prolong al fresco summer evenings for as long as possible by illuminating your garden with festoon lighting.

-'The right designs can transform an outdoor space,' says Tina Maony director of design furniture store Go Modern.
+'The right designs can transform an outdoor space,' says Tina Maony director of design furniture store Go Modern (opens in new tab).
 'And advances in technology have created a much wider choice.'

 Create a cottage patio reminiscent of the sun-baked cities of Italy by painting walls with rich terracotta and iron reds and pair with patterned tiles and chunky wooden furniture to complete the look.

-Gardening is all about taking a moment to pause; to stop and smell the roses, as well as the jasmine, buddleja and honeysuckle.
+Gardening is all about taking a moment to pause; to stop and smell the roses, as well as the jasmine, buddleia and honeysuckle.
 Adding a bench, or a swing seat, into your garden gives you the perfect place to sit back and enjoy the spectacle.

 A seat like this, painted to blend in with the planting, will fit seamlessly with a cottage garden and is perfect for a cottage patio area.
-Its frame design means it can be planted with climbers to create an oasis of colourful and fragrant blooms, while also adding much needed garden shade.
+Its frame design means it can be planted with climbers to create an oasis of colorful and fragrant blooms, while also adding much needed garden shade.

-9. Add a water feature for a serene space
+17. Add a water feature for a serene space

-10. Create a decked cottage patio
+18. Create a decked cottage patio

 Opting for unstained wood means it will age gracefully over time, blending into the garden aesthetic and complementing your cottage home.

-Opt for tall willowy varieties, which will create a peaceful shelter both from the window and from the rest of your garden.
+Opt for tall willowy plants, which will create a peaceful shelter both from the window and from the rest of your garden.
 Growing them in pots means you also have the flexibility to move them, when needed.